Meet the Board of Directors : Board of Directors

 Ex Officio - Utilities Infrastructure Advisory Committee

-Ken Reifschlager, Place5@bcmud.org, was born and raised in Corpus Christi, Texas.
-After graduating from Texas A&M University with a Bachelor of Science Degree in Electrical Engineering, he went to work in the petrochemical industry.
 Early in his career he worked in construction management on several large capital projects with his company in Victoria, Texas and Delisle, Mississippi.
-He then transferred to Newark, Delaware and continued with the engineering design division on a large capital project in Victoria, Texas.
-He was then transferred to Houston, Texas to work as an Instrument and Control Systems (I&C) engineer on capital projects in La Porte, Texas.
+He then transferred to Newark, Delaware and continued with the company's engineering design division on a large capital project in Victoria, Texas.
+He was then transferred to Houston to work as an Instrument and Control Systems (I&C) engineer on capital projects in La Porte, Texas.
 He also spent some time developing the planning and scheduling system for the maintenance activities at the La Porte plant.
-His last years in Houston included time performing project maintenance and providing assistance to operations as an I&C engineer in the environmental control area.
-Ken is a licensed Professional Engineer in the State of Texas and holds licenses in both the electrical engineering and control systems engineering branches.

-Ken’s career has continued as an I&C Project Engineer in the utility and semiconductor industries.
 As a Brushy Creek Municipal Utility District Director, Ken is committed to maintaining and enhancing the District’s services and amenities.
-His extensive work experience will enable him to guide District efforts to ensure that facilities and associated improvement projects continue to be carefully created, designed, constructed, operated, and maintained in an efficient and effective manner, and within the best interests of the Brushy Creek community.
+His extensive work experience enables him to guide District efforts and ensure that facilities and associated improvement projects continue to be carefully created, designed, constructed, operated, and maintained in an efficient and effective manner and within the best interests of the Brushy Creek community.

 Top of Page